Symbol for The Award for Outstanding Research in Veterinary Medicine, SLU & Agria.

 Process of nomination

-An international award committee, appointed by each Nordic university that offers research and education in veterinary medicine, will oversee the decision-making process.
+An international award committee, appointed by each Nordic university conducting research and education in veterinary medicine, is responsible for the decision-making process.
 The committee will enlist subject specialists to review the nominations.

 The award recipient is decided annually in August by the Vice-Chancellor of SLU, following a recommendation from the designated award committee.
-And the award recipient will be celebrated on 26 November 2025 in Uppsala, Sweden.
+And the award recipient will be celebrated in November in Uppsala, Sweden.

 Award committee